mzwang828/mz_wang_intern/README.md

     y: 8.0
     z: 0.0"
 ```
-**Note:** Once you source the workspace in the terminal, you can use TAB Completion to fill the service request automatically, and you only need to change those numbers.
+**Note:** Once you source the workspace in the terminal, you can use TAB Completion to fill the service request automatically, and you only need to change those numbers, as shwon below.

 <img src="images/gif1.gif">

-## Screenshot
+## Screenshots
-Test Case
+Test Case:

 ![TestCase](images/screenshot1.png "Test Case Result")
-Avoid another agent's path
+Avoid another agent's path:

 ![avoid](images/screenshot2.png "Avoid another agent's path")
-Service list
+Service list:

 ![service](images/screenshot3.png "Service list")